mytech-today-now/wp-meme-player-2/PromptBuilding.md

             - **Color Coding:**
                 - **Functionality:** Assign color codes to playlist items based on specific criteria (e.g., category, popularity) to enhance visual organization and user navigation.
                 - **Customization:** Allow administrators to define color schemes through the plugin settings.
+            - **Visibility:**
+                - **Functionality:** Allow administrators to hide playlists from the Playlist Page through the plugin settings.
+                - **Toggle Option:** Allow administrators to enable or disable the visibility of the Playlist Page entirely.
+                - **Access Control:**
+                    - **Settings Page Access:** Restrict access to the plugin settings page exclusively to Administrators and Editors, ensuring that only authorized users can modify featured rows configurations.
+                - **Feature Toggle:**
+                    - **Functionality:** Provide options to turn off the first and second row features entirely, allowing administrators to customize the Playlist Page layout based on site requirements.
+                    - **Toggle Option:** Allow administrators to enable or disable the visibility of the Playlist Page entirely.
+                    - **Access Control:**
+                        - **Settings Page Access:** Restrict access to the plugin settings page exclusively to Administrators and Editors, ensuring that only authorized users can modify featured rows configurations.
+                - **Pagination:**
+                    - **Functionality:** Implement pagination for the Playlist Page, ensuring that the first page includes the first and second rows (if enabled) followed by sorted and grouped playlist items.
+Subsequent pages will display additional sorted and grouped playlists.
+                    - **User Experience:** Ensure smooth navigation between pages with clear indicators of the current page and total number of pages.
+                - **Grid Item Composition:**
+                    - **Title of the Playlist:** Displayed prominently to identify the playlist.
+                    - **Publish Date:** Indicates when the playlist was created or last updated.
+                    - **Preview GIF:** Provides a visual snapshot of the playlist's content, enhancing user engagement.
+                    - **Play Button:** An interactive element that redirects the user to the Playlist in the appropriate layout, opening in a new tab to maintain the user's current browsing context.
         - **Featured Rows Configuration:**
             - **First Row Settings:**
                 - **Options:**